khalidCD/Banking_Task7/README.md

 # Banking Application with Node.js

-A secure and responsive banking web application built with Node.js, Express, and MongoDB that allows users to manage accounts, perform transactions, and view balances.
+A secure and responsive banking web application built with Node.js, Express, and POstGreSQL that allows users to manage accounts, perform transactions, and view balances.

 ## Tech Stack